constantitus/dotfiles/README.md

 ## Installation

-Clone the repo into your $HOME folder
+Clone the repo with the `--recurse-submodules` option into your $HOME folder

 Set your monitor(s) in bspwmrc and polybar/config.ini